neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getrawtransaction.md

 Request body:

-Verbose = 1, return the result in JSON format.
+When verbose = 1, the result in Json format is returned:

 ```json
 {